Absentee discretionary trusts

-Alternatively, if a PPR beneficiary nomination is in force, the trustee is assessed at the general rates of land tax on the land used and occupied by the PPR beneficiary.
+Alternatively, if a principal place of residency (PPR) beneficiary nomination is in force, the trustee is assessed at the general rates of land tax on the land used and occupied by the PPR beneficiary.
 In any other case, the trustee is assessed at the trust surcharge rates of land tax.

 Foxtrot Pty Ltd is trustee of the Foxtrot Family Trust, which is a discretionary trust, and it owns taxable land in Victoria.
 The land was acquired in 2004.

 The specified beneficiaries of the trust are Frank and Felicity.
 The class of general beneficiaries include the parents, children, brothers and sisters of the specified beneficiaries.

 To avoid paying the trust surcharge, Foxtrot Pty Ltd had nominated Fay (Frank’s child) as the nominated beneficiary within the relevant time frame.
 Fay is deemed to own the trust land (in addition to Foxtrot Pty Ltd).

 To determine whether or not the Foxtrot Family Trust is an absentee trust, the status of Frank and Felicity is relevant.
 The status of Fay is not relevant because she is not a specified beneficiary.

 Trustee has not nominated a beneficiary